A remote employee receives an authentication code on their mobile device to access workplace documents.

 The rise of hybrid work and the continued proliferation of cyber breaches have elevated the importance of user access controls.
 These access controls are a key component of identity and access management (IAM) solutions and should be reviewed and updated regularly.
 Controls should be developed that grant employees access only to digital assets required to perform their jobs, a restriction known as the principle of least privilege access.

 Businesses can augment IAM capabilities with what’s known as role-based access control (RBAC), which grants authorization based on a particular employee role.
 These role-based controls deliver access control and enforcement based on a dynamic risk assessment that parses user behavior and contextual data analytics to determine risks.
-RBAC also encompasses processes for the hiring, separation, and internal transfer of employee credentials.
+RBAC also encompasses processes for the hiring, separation and internal transfer of employee credentials.

 Other best cybersecurity practices include: